About This Sauerkraut Salad Recipe

 Ingredients

-- 2 tsp caraway seed (whole or ground) or to taste
+- 2 teaspoon caraway seed whole or ground or to taste

 Instructions